niklasf/syzygy-tables.info/README.md

 Tablebase files
 ---------------

 Only the small four-men tablebases are in this Git repository.
-Optionally [generate](https://github.com/syzygy1/tb) or [download](http://oics.olympuschess.com/tracker/index.php) five-men and six-men tablebases and place them in a corresponding directories.
+Optionally [generate](https://github.com/syzygy1/tb) or [download](http://oics.olympuschess.com/tracker/index.php) five-men and six-men tablebases and place them in the corresponding directories.

 API
 ---